aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 const pipeline = new codepipeline.Pipeline(this, 'MyPipeline');

 const sourceStage = pipeline.addStage('Source');
-repository.addToPipeline(sourceStage, 'CodeCommit');
+const sourceAction = repository.addToPipeline(sourceStage, 'CodeCommit');

 const buildStage = pipeline.addStage('Build');
-new codebuild.PipelineBuildAction(this, 'CodeBuild', {
+const buildAction = new codebuild.PipelineBuildAction(this, 'CodeBuild', {
   stage: buildStage,
   project,
+  inputArtifact: sourceAction.outputArtifact,
 });
+// use `buildAction.outputArtifact` as the `inputArtifact` to later Actions...
 ```

 The `PipelineProject` utility class is a simple sugar around the `Project`